rockmonkey4004/rockmonkey4004.github.io/_posts/2020-09-11-Cookie-Skillet-with-Carmel-Sauce.md

 image: https://res.cloudinary.com/rockmonkey/image/upload/v1599849338/Blog/cookie_skillet_jqcby5.jpg
 alt: Cookie in skillet
 description: When I lived in Anchorage, a local restaurant did a cookie skillet with caramel sauce and ice cream on top.
 They served it warm and it was to die for.
 I still think about it so I decided to create a paleo and egg free version.
-tags:  recipes gluten-free egg-free paleo dessert
+tags:  recipes gluten-free egg-free paleo desserts
 comments: true
 permalink:
 published: true